W-David-Porter/acim/src/workbook/part-i/10-my-thoughts-do-not-mean-anything/index.md

 ²Now we are emphasising that the presence of these “thoughts’ [past thoughts] means that you are not thinking.
 ³This [thinking past thoughts means you are not thinking] is merely another way of repeating our earlier statement that your mind is really a blank.
 ⁴To recognize this [your mind is really a blank] is to recognize nothingness when you think you see it [nothingness?].
-⁵As such, it [recognising nothingness] is the prerequisite for vision.
+⁵As such, it [recognizing nothingness] is the prerequisite for vision.

 #::: details Substituted